Lonnie Mayne: Professional wrestling career

 Lonnie's famous nickname "Moondog" was acquired from Vince McMahon Sr., as he supposedly looked like a famed blind musician and poet named Louis Hardin who lived in New York until the early ’70s and was many times seen on the corner of 53rd or 54th Street and 6th Avenue in Manhattan, in a cloak while wearing a Viking helmet.
 Lonnie won his first NWA United States Heavyweight Championship (San Francisco version) by defeating then-champion Pat Patterson on December 29, 1973, in San Francisco.
 At the time, Lonnie was a villainous "heel" and Patterson was the good guy "face".
 Although the two had a long-standing feud, both before and after Lonnie defeated Patterson for the heavyweight belt, they eventually teamed to win the NWA (San Francisco version) tag team title.
 This occurred on August 8, 1975, in San Francisco when they defeated The Invaders.

-During the 1970s, Mayne allied with Oregon wrestler "Tough" Tony Borne, teaming together in tag-team bouts, and they also wrestled separately.
+During the 1960s & early 70's, Mayne allied with Oregon wrestler "Tough" Tony Borne, teaming together in tag-team bouts, and they also wrestled separately.
 They were initially "bad guys" and later become "good guys," making themselves two of the most popular wrestlers in the Pacific Northwest.
 Their first title win was against Pepper Martin and James "Shag" Thomas.
 During his time in Oregon, Apache Bull Ramos broke Mayne's arm, causing the bone to stick out through the skin.
 In 1973, Lonnie Mayne challenged Pedro Morales for the WWWF title in Madison Square Garden in a losing effort.
 From 1973 to 1978, Mayne found success in California, winning various singles titles, battling Chavo and Hector Guerrero, and Black Gordman in Los Angeles.
-In the Roy Shire Northern California area, he feuded with the likes of Pat Patterson and Don Muraco, and partnered with Ray Stevens (wrestler) to sellout crowds.
+In the Roy Shire Northern California area, he feuded with the likes of Pat Patterson and Don Muraco, and partnered with Ray Stevens to sellout crowds.
 In Texas, he had memorable matches with Mr. Wrestling II.